tiefaul/raft_project/README.md

 ## Endpoints
 ### \load (POST)
 - Triggers a Lambda function that:
-  - Downloads the latest CSV from the S3 Bucket
+  - Downloads the latest CSV from the S3 Bucket.
-  - Extracts and transforms the data and loads it into the Postresql database
+  - Extracts and transforms the data and loads it into the Postresql database.
 ### \metrics (GET)
 - Instructions were to extract 4 data points:
   - max_row_count - Number of rows in the data.
   - last_transponder_seen_at - The time the last transponder was seen at.
   - most_popular_destination - What was the most seen destination in the dataset.
-  - count_of_unique_transponders - List out all the unique transponders. (the transponders are in the icao24 field)
+  - count_of_unique_transponders - List out all the unique transponders. (the transponders are in the icao24 field).
 - Json output example:
 ```json
 {